alexyermanos/PlatypusPython/README.md

 - `method`: strategy with which we get the embeddings.
 Options `last`, `first`, `average`(default)

 ### Sapiens[\[code\]](https://pypi.org/project/sapiens/)
-- `method`: layer from which to extract the embeddings per sequence.
+- `method`: layer from which to extract the embeddings per sequence .
 - `chain`: input chain `H`(default) or `L`

 ### TCRBert[\[code\]](https://huggingface.co/wukevin/tcr-bert)